Universally unique identifier: Versions 3 and 5 (namespace name-based)

 Version-3 and version-5 UUIDs are generated by hashing a namespace identifier and name.
 Version 3 uses MD5 as the hashing algorithm, and version 5 uses SHA-1.

 The namespace identifier is itself a UUID.
-The specification provides UUIDs to represent the namespaces for URLs, fully qualified domain names, object identifiers, and X.500 distinguished names; but any desired UUID may be used as a namespace designator.
+The specification provides constant UUIDs to represent the namespaces for URLs, fully qualified domain names, object identifiers, and X.500 distinguished names; but any desired UUID may be used as a namespace designator.

 To determine the version-3 UUID corresponding to a given namespace and name, the UUID of the namespace is transformed to a string of bytes, concatenated with the input name, then hashed with MD5, yielding 128 bits.
-Then 6 or 7 bits are replaced by fixed values, the 4-bit version (e.g. 00112 for version 3), and the 2- or 3-bit UUID "variant" (e.g. 102 indicating a RFC 4122 UUIDs, or 1102 indicating a legacy Microsoft GUID).
+Then 6 or 7 bits are replaced by fixed values, the 4-bit version (e.g. 00112 for version 3), and the 2- or 3-bit UUID "variant" (e.g. 102 indicating an RFC 9562 UUIDs, or 1102 indicating a legacy Microsoft GUID).
 Since 6 or 7 bits are thus predetermined, only 121 or 122 bits contribute to the uniqueness of the UUID.

 Version-5 UUIDs are similar, but SHA-1 is used instead of MD5.
 Since SHA-1 generates 160-bit digests, the digest is truncated to 128 bits before the version and variant bits are replaced.

 Version-3 and version-5 UUIDs have the property that the same namespace and name will map to the same UUID.
 However, neither the namespace nor name can be determined from the UUID, even if one of them is specified, except by brute-force search.
 RFC 4122 recommends version 5 (SHA-1) over version 3 (MD5), and warns against use of UUIDs of either version as security credentials.

 Version 4 (random)

 A version 4 UUID is randomly generated.
 As in other UUIDs, 4 bits are used to indicate version 4, and 2 or 3 bits to indicate the variant (102 or 1102 for variants 1 and 2 respectively).
-Thus, for variant 1 (that is, most UUIDs) a random version-4 UUID will have 6 predetermined variant and version bits, leaving 122 bits for the randomly generated part, for a total of 2122, or 5.3×10^36 (5.3 undecillion) possible version-4 variant-1 UUIDs.
-There are half as many possible version-4 variant-2 UUIDs (legacy GUIDs) because there is one less random bit available, 3 bits being consumed for the variant.
+Thus, for variant 1 (that is, most UUIDs) a random version 4 UUID will have 6 predetermined variant and version bits, leaving 122 bits for the randomly generated part, for a total of 2122, or 5.3×10^36 (5.3 undecillion) possible version-4 variant-1 UUIDs.
+There are half as many possible version 4, variant 2 UUIDs (legacy GUIDs) because there is one less random bit available, 3 bits being consumed for the variant.